 - The API key value of the data center used by the tracked domain

 - The visitor’s subject value

 - The data source name of the tracked domain

 - The JSONP callback function name

-Once the mapping domain returns its response, the callback function on the tracked domain evaluates whether the mapping request was successful or not and as a result, sets the appropriate values.
+Once the mapping domain returns its response, the callback function on the tracked domain evaluates whether the mapping request was successful or not and sets the appropriate values.

 The mapping domain can be any domain from your set of tracked domains.
-What is important and special about the mapping domain is that it has:
+The difference is that the mapping domain has:

-- The subject of the global Digital Experience Cloud contact, to which the subjects from the tracking domains are mapped
+- The subject of the global Sitefinity Insight contact, which the subjects from the tracking domains are mapped to